vialaurea/documentation/content/via_laurea_modules/accounting/accountable_persons.rst

 A new window opens where you specify:

-- Payment type: Send (when issuing from the cash register) or Receive (when depositing into the cash register);
+- Payment type - Send (when issuing from the cash register);
-- Employee to whom the cash is issued;
+- Employee - to whom the cash is issued;
-- Amount issued;
+- Amount - how much is issued;
-- Date of cash issuance;
+- Date - the date of cash issuance;
 - KIO/KPO number, which is automatically assigned (ensure the sequence is set in Accounting -> Configuration -> Sequences);
-- KIO/KPO responsible - indicates who is responsible for cash transactions;
+- KIO/KPO responsible - indicates who is responsible for cash transactions (by default, the user who created the post is assigned);
 - Reminder - the purpose of the cash issuance;
 - Journal - Cash (or can be, for example, a cash register, depending on the name of the journal for Cash transactions).